OndrejMottl/VegVault/R/03_Technical_overview/Technical_overview_master.md

 ### Trait domain

-As there are many varying names for the same “traits”, the **Vegvault** database contains *Trait Domain* information to group traits together.
+As there are many varying names for the same “traits”, the **VegVault** database contains *Trait Domain* information to group traits together.

 <img src="DB_scheme_visualisation/TraitsDomain.png" style="width:100.0%"